Collection (Jason Becker album)

-Collection is an album by Jason Becker released by Shrapnel Records on November 4, 2008.
+Collection is the fifth studio album by Jason Becker released by Shrapnel Records on November 4, 2008.
 The album includes three new songs in addition to some older recordings.
 It includes many musicians and features guitarists such as Marty Friedman, Greg Howe, Joe Satriani, Michael Lee Firkins, Steve Vai, and Steve Hunter.

 Collection

 This album contains a mixture of remastered songs from Becker's previous projects, as well as three new songs.
-Even though he can no longer move and speak, he was still able to compose for the album.
+Even though he can no longer move and speak due to amyotrophic lateral sclerosis, he was still able to compose for the album.
 He explained his method in an HTML file included on the album disc.

 "I used a music software program called LogicPro with a Mac computer and a synthesizer keyboard hooked up to it.
 My father had invented a very fast and effective communication system for me when I was losing my voice.
 It is a sign language that requires only eye movements and is faster than any computer.
 I would try to explain to my caregiver (usually my dad, mom, or my close friends) what to play on the keyboard.
 When they got fairly close, I would have them take me into LogicPro where I could edit every part of every note.
 After composing in this way I got together with my friend and co-producer, Dan Alvarez.
 We worked on arrangements and sounds to make it better.
 Then we got musician friends to add their talents to the mix."

 In addition to 13 tracks, the disc also includes bonus features that are playable on a computer.
 These features include demo versions of Becker's piece End of the Beginning recorded while he could still barely play, as well as a demo of Go Off! from Cacophony and a recording of Becker "noodling" on guitar.